 - Accidental Death Insurance

-Policy owners can renew most term insurance policies for one or more terms, even if your health has changed.
-However, premiums may be higher each time you renew the policy (extended-term insurance) for a new term.
+Policy owners can renew most term insurance policies for one or more policy terms, even if their health has changed.
+However, regular premiums may be higher each time you renew the policy (extended-term insurance) for a new term.

 - Always ask for the annual premium and the monthly premium amount.
-Sometimes the annual premiums can be cheaper if you pay once a year.
+Sometimes the annual premiums can offer lower rates if you pay once a year.

-- Always ask what the premiums will be if you continue to renew the policy at the end of the term.
+- Always ask what the premiums will be if you continue to renew the policy at the end of the term and if you have to take another medical exam.

-- Another question to ask is if you will lose the right to renew the policy at a future age.
+- Another question is if you will lose the right to renew your policy at a future age.

-For a higher term insurance premium, insurance companies will give you the right to keep the policy in force for a guaranteed period at a fixed price each year.
-Then at the end of that time, you may need to pass a physical examination to continue coverage, and your premiums may increase.
+Insurance companies will give you the right to keep the policy in force for the coverage length at a fixed price each year for a higher term insurance premium.
+Then at the end of that time, you may need to pass a medical examination to continue coverage, and your premiums may increase.

 You may be able to convert the term insurance policy into a cash-value policy during a conversion period, even if you are not in good health.
 However, premiums for the new policy will be higher than the fixed premiums you have been paying for the term insurance up until that point.